polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 ## Installing memory-profiler

 We recommend [koute's memory profiler](https://github.com/koute/memory-profiler).
-This assumes you have installed and running rust stable, GCC and YARN globally.
+This assumes you have installed rust stable, GCC, and yarn globally.

 [The following steps will build a memory profiler](https://github.com/koute/memory-profiler#building):